Free unclaimed money!

 Not so many people know that there is a similar body to the FDIC, this time covering credit unions.

 It performs the same task, restoring money to clients if the credit union has gone bust.

 Note you shouldn’t confuse the NCUA with the Credit Union National Association (CUNA), which is simply the industry group for credit unions.

 If you’ve ever been involved with the FHA, perhaps getting a mortgage through them, then there’s a chance that you may be owed some money.

-For instance, you might have paid your insurance premium in the escrow at closing, but they included it on your monthly mortgage.
+For instance, you might have paid your insurance premium in the escrow at closing, but they included it in your monthly mortgage.

-If you don’t know your FHA case number, you can also search on your name.
+If you don’t know your FHA case number, you can also search by your name.

 8. Lost Pensions

 With the mobility of labor, you may have been employed by several different businesses.